 Opinions of dietitians and nutritionists:

-Nutritionists agree that taking dietary supplements based on glutamine promotes growth hormone production.
-This effect has been shown in several clinical trials.
-Other research has also shown that it produces an increase in physical and mental energy.
+Nutritionists agree that consuming dietary glutamine supplements promotes the production of the growth hormone.
+This effect has been proven in several clinical studies.
+Other research studies have also shown that it produces an increase in physical and mental energy.

 Subscribe to our newsletter to get 15 % discount on your first order